 Neurodiversity is dimensional and people will be affected in different ways; some will have more or fewer areas of challenge or strength in the workplace.

-But those with neurodiverse conditions may also have enhanced mental abilities and skills such as entrepreneurialism and creativity in the case of DDD, hyper focus and visual-spatial skills (ADHD), or innovative thinking and detailed observation (autism and ASD).
+Those with neurodiverse conditions may also have enhanced mental abilities and skills, however, such as entrepreneurialism and creativity in the case of DDD, hyper focus and visual-spatial skills (ADHD), or innovative thinking and detailed observation (autism and ASD).

 Neurodiverse conditions do not come in easy categories or boxes, however.
 Neurodiversity is dimensional and people will be affected in different ways; some will have more or fewer areas of challenge or strength in the workplace.